STATE PUTTING KIDS IN SOLITARY FOR UP TO 24 HOURS

 STATE CHANGES “SAFEKEEPING” LAW AFTER MEMPHIS YOUTH SENT TO SOLITARY IN ADULT PRISON (2018)

-In May 2018, Tennessee Governor Bill Halsam signed a bill ending the practice of housing adults in adult prisons.
+In May 2018, Tennessee Governor Bill Halsam signed a bill ending the practice of housing youth in adult prisons.
 The bill, introduced by Senate Majority Leader Mark Norris (R-Collierville) bans sending youth to state prisons and create a review process of adults sent to solitary confinement.
 Prior to the legislation, a Tennessee “safekeeping” law allowed youth charged as adults to be held in solitary confinement in adult prisons for “safe-keeping,” a practice which Tennessee’s Governor denounced openly.
 After advocacy efforts on behalf of several girls held in adult prisons drew national media coverage, Tennessee lawmakers pushed major changes to the safekeeping law.

 In 2017, a Memphis judge ordered 15-year old Terionya Winton to be held at an adult women’s prison in Nashville under the safekeeping law.
 Terionya was held in solitary confinement where her attorney reported she “can shower three days a week and go out for recreation two days a week,” but “[w]hen she leaves her cell, her feet and hands are shackled.”
 The prison is 200 miles away from her home, which makes it difficult for her mother to visit.
 According to an investigative report by the Marshall Project, Terionya Winton is one of three teenage girls Shelby County has sent to safekeeping since 2011.
 The Tennessee Department of Corrections stated that Terionya must be held in solitary in order to keep her separated from adults.